vanita5/mastodon-api/README.md

 **scopes**

 Optional.
 Defines the scopes of your OAuth app whitespace seperated.
-Defaults to `read write follow`
+Defaults to `read write follow`.

+**redirectUri**

+Optional.
+Defaults to `urn:ietf:wg:oauth:2.0:oob`.
+This will be used in a future call to `Mastodon.getAuthorizationUrl(...)`, only the URL defined here can be used later to redirect the user.
+The default means no redirect (the code will be shown to the user).

-## `Mastodon.getAuthorizationUrl(clientId, clientSecret, baseUrl)`
+## `Mastodon.getAuthorizationUrl(clientId, clientSecret, { baseUrl, scope, redirectUri })`
 Returns an authorization url for users to authorize your application.
 `clientId` and `clientSecret` can be obtained by calling `Mastodon.createOAuthApp(...)` before.